pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

 render some HTML — you will have to write at least a modest link pointing off-site, and quite possibly a complete form.
-In addition, you are going to have to prepare landing pages to which the user will return when they are done checking out, and you might also create URLs with which the off-site processor can provide updates to GetPaid as the buyer process through their checkout process.
+In addition, you are going to have to prepare landing pages to which the user will return when they are done checking out, and you might also create URLs through which the off-site processor can provide updates to GetPaid as the buyer steps through their checkout process.

 The views you create will fall into two genres.
-First, you will create HTML “snippets” that are designed to be seen by the user, and that will be inserted into the theme of the larger web site of which GetPaid is a part.
+First, you will create the HTML “snippets”, discussed in the previous two sections, that are designed to be seen by the user and will be inserted into the theme of the larger web site of which GetPaid is a part.
 Checkout buttons, review-pay forms, and welcome-back pages all fall into this category.
-Second, you may also design complete web pages over which you have full control — and which will often be in machine formats like XML or JSON — for the consumption of the off-site payment service.
+Second, you may also design complete web pages over which you have full control — and which will often be in machine formats like XML or JSON — for consumption by the off-site payment service.

 With what technology should you create your views?
 There are several technologies for constructing them in the Zope world today.
 We